softwaremill/sttp/docs/websockets.md

 ```

 Using streaming websockets requires the backend to support the given streaming capability (see also [streaming](requests/streaming.md)).
 Streaming capabilities are described as implementations of `Streams[S]`, and are provided by backend implementations, e.g. `AkkaStreams` or `Fs2Streams[F]`.

+When working with streams of websocket frames keep in mind that a text payload maybe fragmented into multiple frames.
+STTP provides two useful methods (`fromTextPipe`, `fromTextPipeF`) for each backend to aggregate these fragments back into complete messages.